 The vibe is probably the best way to describe the difference between Anguilla and St. Barths.
 Both islands cater to similar demographics, both with relatively high price points and an exclusive feel.
 Anguilla’s general atmosphere is much more Caribbean where St. Barths truly feels like a piece of France that went adrift and somehow navigated its way down to the Caribbean.

 St. Barths is chic.
 It’s polished.
 It’s undeniably French.
 You’ll rarely if ever hear reggae music; instead, you’ll hear lounge covers of pop hits and daytime club sounds.
-You’ll hear French widely spoken and learn about many well tanned St. Barths residents who originally hail from the St. Tropez, Cannes, and the like.
+You’ll hear French widely spoken and learn about many well tanned St. Barths residents who originally hail from St. Tropez, Cannes, and the like.
 Anguilla, by contrast, is undeniably Caribbean.
 You’ll not only hear reggae, soca and Caribbean beats on the island, you’ll hear live music from local talent, which is astoundingly good.
 Live music is practically a hallmark of the Anguilla experience and many restaurants have live music by local artists multiple nights of the week.
 English is universally spoken in Anguilla, but locals speak with an unmistakably Caribbean dialect.
 It’s glamorous in its own right, but generally follows more of a barefoot luxury philosophy (though there are exceptions to that rule).

 Anguilla vs. St. Barths Landscape